JosephM-coding/IdleClicker/JS_README.md

 }
 ```
 This is used to change the theme to a more eye appealing when you get tired of if it is late outside and it saves your preference when you reload
+This is How I do DOM and CSS manipulation along with the theme prefrence

 ## Save Load and Delete
 ```